zetxqx/gateway-api-inference-extension/site-src/api-types/inferencemodelrewrite.md

 ### Generic (Wildcard) Rewrites

-Redirect any request with an unrecognized or unspecified model name to a default safe model.
+Redirect any request with an unrecognized or unspecified model name to a default model.
 An empty `matches` list implies that the rule applies to **all** requests not matched by previous rules.

 ```yaml
 apiVersion: inference.networking.k8s.io/v1alpha2